senatoreg/pyflowapi/README.md

 # PyFlowApi

-pyflowapi

-pyflowapi is a framework for creating REST API services, powered by [PyFreeFlow](https://github.com/senatoreg/pyfreeflow) and [FastAPI](https://fastapi.tiangolo.com).
+PyFlowApi is a framework for creating REST API services, powered by [PyFreeFlow](https://github.com/senatoreg/pyfreeflow) and [FastAPI](https://fastapi.tiangolo.com).
 It allows you to configure and expose endpoints through a simple YAML configuration file, without writing additional code.

 ## Definition